KhronosGroup/glTF/README.md

 <a id="user-content-python" class="anchor" aria-hidden="true" href="#python"></a>
 <a id="user-content-utilities" class="anchor" aria-hidden="true" href="#utilities"></a>

-The tables that have been shown here have been replaced with the [glTF Project Explorer](http://github.khronos.org/glTF-Project-Explorer/).
+Tools, applications and libraries for working with glTF can be found in the [glTF Project Explorer](http://github.khronos.org/glTF-Project-Explorer/).

 ### Resources